mstocco/mariostoc.co/content/traininglog/20210221-ironman2021-27weeksout.md

 ## WEDNESDAY FEB 24
 No training but I was able to get into to _The Athlete Centre_ for an assessment on my back.

-**TLDR:** I am on the mend and the injury feels worse than it actually is.
-I am ok to walk and swim (neutral spine activities) but staying off the bike for a bit longer.
+TLDR:&nbsp; I am on the mend and the injury feels worse than it actually is.
+I am ok to walk and swim (neutral spine activities) but need to stay off the bike for a bit longer.

 ---
 ## THURSDAY FEB 25